mutheu-eng/mutheu-eng/README.md

 ### Hi there 👋
-I'm Naomi, a self-taught Data Analyst, and a SQL enthusiast from Kenya.
+I'm Naomi, a self-taught Data Analyst, and a SQL enthusiast.

 ✨ABOUT NAOMI✨